Why the Recipe on Our Blog

 Vanilla Flavor – Add the seeds from 1 – 2 vanilla beans or 2 teaspoons of pure vanilla extract into the Italian meringue–there’s a reminder when to add it.

-Almond Flour – Blend almond flour, confectionery sugar, (and cocoa if making chocolate) together in a food processor or pulse in a blender for about 20 seconds–until well blended.
+Blend almond flour, confectionery sugar, (and cocoa if making chocolate) together in a food processor or pulse in a blender for about 20 seconds–until well blended.
 After blending, spread the mixture on a baking sheet (can place parchment paper on the baking sheet for easier pouring later in the recipe).
-Let the mixture dry overnight.
+Leave uncovered on the counter or in a cool oven overnight.

 Step 1 -Italian Meringue Mixtures